nat-n/poethepoet/README.rst

 root.
 However if you want to run it from elsewhere that is supported too by using the `--root` option to specify an alternate location for the toml file.

-By default poe doesn't set the current workind directory to run tasks, however the parent directory of the toml file can be accessed as `$POE_ROOT` within the command line and process.
+By default poe will set the working directory to run tasks.
+If you want tasks to inherit the working directory from the environment that you disable this by setting the following in your pyproject.toml.

-Poe can also be configured to set the working directory to the project root for all commands by including the following setting within the pyproject.toml.

 .. code-block:: toml

   [tool.poe]
-  run_in_project_root = true
+  run_in_project_root = false

+In all cases the path to project root (where the pyproject.toml resides) is be available as `$POE_ROOT` within the command line and process.

 Contributing
 ============